 Completing the holding company analysis as detailed in Section VI.C.
 Insurance Holding Company System Analysis Guidance (Lead State) is one of the roles of the lead state.
 This analysis is intended to be completed by the lead state only.
 However, as discussed elsewhere in this Handbook, all domestic states are responsible for documenting the impact that the holding company group could have on the domestic insurer, which requires a basic level of understanding of the group’s risks.

+Group Profile Summary (GPS).
 All results of holding company analysis are to be documented in the GPS for purposes of presenting a comprehensive view of the current and prospective risks facing the holding company group as well as the ongoing regulatory plan (or supervisory plan) to ensure effective supervision.
 A separate supervisory plan document may also be utilized to outline more detailed steps to ensure effective supervision for high-priority or potentially troubled insurers within the group, as necessary.
 The purpose of the GPS also is to serve as the primary communication tool between the lead state and other regulators that provides consistency between the states.
 The GPS is intended to serve as a “living document” to “house” summaries of information from legal entity IPSs that are material to the group, such as coordinated risk-focused examinations, financial analysis, internal and external changes, supervisory plans, and other group information.
 Completing and distributing the GPS to other regulators on a timely basis is the sole responsibility of the lead state.

 Analysts are involved in all phases of the risk-focused surveillance approach.
 There should be a continuous exchange of information between examiners and analysts to ensure that all members of the department are properly informed of solvency issues related to the group.
 Analysts should work with the examination staff to update the GPS.

+IAIG: In performing holding company analysis and maintaining a GPS for IAIGs, the group-wide supervisor should ensure that both the scope and head of the IAIG are clearly defined and described within analysis documentation.
+In addition, key considerations relevant to IAIGs are highlighted throughout to ensure that they are adequately addressed and incorporated, as appropriate, into holding company analysis processes and the GPS to meet the expectations of other involved international supervisors.

 Corporate Governance Risks